planetfederal/desktop-documentation/docs/source/what_is_new.rst

 For a full list of QGIS new features check the visual changelogs for versions :qgis_changelogs:`3.0 <30>`, :qgis_changelogs:`3.2 <32>`, and :qgis_changelogs:`3.4 <34>`.

-There were also some removals for this version:
+There were also some feature removals for this version:

 * Standalone QGIS browser application has been deprecated
 * Connect plugin will not be shipped in this release
-* Boundless OAuth2 and Master Password plugins were removes has its functionality was integrated into QGIS 3 core
+* Boundless OAuth2 and Master Password plugins were removed, as their functionality has been integrated into QGIS 3 core
 * Orfeo toolbox processing provider no longer shipped
 * PgAdmin 4 was temporarily removed from installer